Map: Lower Postill

 This area is popular with off-road vehicle users and there is a significant trail network.
 Keep your ears open for ATVs and dirt bikes.

-Controls will be marked in the terrain using standard orienteering control flags.
-The courses are currently being planned, but expect the following rough guidelines:
+Controls will be marked in the terrain using standard orienteering control flags with SI timing units on them.
+The courses are roughly as follows:

 Novice: 2.1 km -- On-trail loop with easy navigation and all controls on or near trails.